linode/apl-core/README.md

 # and deploy
 otomi deploy
 ```

+If the values repo does not have a remote defined yet, then the deployment will store the values repo in Gitea on the cluster.

 NOTICE: when on GKE this may sometimes result in an access token refresh error as the full path to the `gcloud` binary is referenced from GKE's token refresh mechanism in `.kube/config`, which is mounted from the host, but inaccessible from within the container.
 (See bug report: https://issuetracker.google.com/issues/171493249).
 Retrying the command usuall works, so do that to work around it for now.